Present Continuous Activities – Practice Actions Happening Now

-These present continuous activities focus on its use in talking about current activities taking place or situations which are temporary in nature.
+These present continuous activities focus on the tense’s use for describing what is happening now or situations that are temporary.
 Activities which focus on its use for describing future arrangements can be found on the future forms page.

 What are you Wearing?